About

 How

-to buy a domain name yourself
+to buy domain names yourself

-It's an easy and straightforward
+It's an easy and

 Good registrars make